thejtf/box/src/site/notes/Plato.md

 - People are like dirt.
 They can either nourish you and help you grow as a person or they can stunt your growth and make you wilt and die.

-- I would teach children music, physics, and philosophy; but most importantly music, for the patterns in music and all the arts are the keys to learning

-- I would teach children music, physics, and philosophy; but most importantly music, for the patterns in music and all the arts are the keys to learning
+- I would teach children music, physics, and philosophy; but most importantly music, for the patterns in music and all the arts are the keys to learning.